Siosifa Talakai

 Siosifa Talakai (born 18 April 1997) is a Tonga international rugby league footballer who plays as a or forward for the Cronulla-Sutherland Sharks in the National Rugby League (NRL).

 He has played representative football for New South Wales in the State of Origin series and Tonga at international level.

 He previously played for the South Sydney Rabbitohs in the National Rugby League.

 Background

 Talakai was born in Sydney, New South Wales, Australia.
 He is of Tongan and Niuean descent.

-He played his junior rugby league for the Mascot Jets, before being signed by the South Sydney Rabbitohs.
+He played his junior rugby league for the Mascot Jets & the Junior Kiwis before being signed by the South Sydney Rabbitohs.

 Playing career

 Early career

 In 2015 and 2016, Talakai played for the South Sydney Rabbitohs' NYC team.